 - There’s plenty of profitable niches, you just need to find one and stick with it

 - Don't forget to factor in your cost of customer support when choosing a niche

 Once you manage to select a niche, your journey is just starting.
-There’s plenty of other problems to address: adding new products, marketing them, making sure everything is within budget, and of course, what sort of customer support expectations will this new ecommerce niche have?
+There’s plenty of other problems to address (and opportunities to grow): adding new products, marketing them, making sure everything is within budget, and of course, what sort of customer support expectations will this new ecommerce niche have?

 That’s where we can help you.
 Our platform allows you to address many of these issues and make sure your store stays on the right path.